Nontraditional Irrigation Water Sources

 Water Quality Characterization

 We are conducting a comprehensive characterization of the microbial, chemical and physical quality of nontraditional irrigation water sources that require further characterization.
-In California and Arizona these include return flows, saline waters, membrane filter retentate, collected rainfall, tile drainage waters (CA only) and reclaimed water (CA only).
+In California and Arizona these include return flows, saline waters, membrane filter retentate, collected rainfall, tile drainage waters (CA only) and recycled water (CA only).
 In Maryland and Delaware, our focus is on recycled water, brackish water and river water.
 Sampling at all sites will take place throughout the year.
 All samples are analyzed for the following in individual collaborator’s labs using standardized, harmonized, culture-based and culture-independent protocols: indicator microorganisms (Escherichia coli, Enterococcus), select bacterial, viral and protozoal pathogens (e.g. Salmonella species, Listeria spp., enterohemorrhagic E. coli, norovirus, hepatitis A virus, reovirus, adenovirus, Cryptosporidium, Cyclospora), and antibiotic-resistant bacteria.
 All samples will be analyzed in the CONSERVE Laboratory Core for 1) an extensive suite of chemical contaminants using LC-MS/MS; and 2) total bacterial, viral (including bacteriophages), fungal and protozoal diversity using 16S rRNA and metagenomic sequencing.